News Media Bargaining Code: History

-In December 2017, the Turnbull Government directed the ACCC to conduct an inquiry into "competition in media and advertising services markets", focusing in large part on Google and Facebook.
+In December 2017, the Turnbull government directed the ACCC to conduct an inquiry into "competition in media and advertising services markets", focusing in large part on Google and Facebook.
 The final report published in July 2019 made several conclusions regarding the state of competition in the news and media landscape:

-In April 2020, the Morrison Government directed the ACCC to develop a mandatory code “to address bargaining power imbalances between digital platforms and media companies”.
+In April 2020, the Morrison government directed the ACCC to develop a mandatory code "to address bargaining power imbalances between digital platforms and media companies".
 The draft News Media Bargaining Code was published by the ACCC in July 2020, and interested parties were invited to make submissions regarding the proposed code.

-In August 2020, Google users in Australia were directed to an open letter protesting the law, which the ACCC characterized as misleading.
+In August 2020, Google users in Australia were directed to an open letter protesting the law, which the ACCC characterised as misleading.
 The letter stated that Google already complies with existing reimbursement programs that are less broad.
 While in submission phase in Parliament, Google Australia director Mel Silva said the bill was "untenable" and that the company would discontinue access to its search engine within Australia if the code was enacted without changes.

 On 28 August 2020, the ACCC closed the consultation period on the proposal.
 The code was converted to a bill and sent to Parliament in December 2020.

 The bill caused digital platforms to negotiate payments to local news publishers.
-By February 2021, Google established deals in anticipation of the code's enactment and negotiated lump sum deals with Seven West Media, Nine Entertainment Co, and News Corp to provide content for the company's new "News Showcase" feature.
+By February 2021, Google established deals in anticipation of the code's enactment and negotiated lump sum deals with Seven West Media, Nine Entertainment, and News Corp to provide content for the company's new "News Showcase" feature.
 These deals would mean Google can avoid entering the arbitration stages of the code.